dmwm/DMWMAnalytics/Popularity/Kipras/work_flow.md

 ### Week 2

+6 Jul 2016

+- Trying different scalers.

 5 Jul 2016

-- Calculating ration of popular and other datasets in our weekly data.
+- Calculating ratio of popular and other datasets in our weekly data.
 Everything looks normal.

 | Data | Week      | Pop  | Total | Proc |
 |------|-----------|------|-------|------|